vdclab/vdclab-wiki/BRENDA-ENZYMES.md

 - Word maps are given as a new feature of search results, showing the most common relevant words used in peer-reviewed publication titles.
 - BRENDA has a flexible query system, allowing Users to search by more than 50 categories of enzyme properties.
 - The GO-TO site to capture all published information on an enzyme

+## Ease of Use

+- The database is fairly straight forward and easy to use.

 ## Help